risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 Confluent Schema Registry provides a serving layer for your metadata.
 It provides a RESTful interface for storing and retrieving your schemas.

 RisingWave supports reading schemas from a Schema Registry.
-The latest schema will be retrieved from the specified Schema Registry using the `TopicNameStrategy` strategy at the time the `CREATE SOURCE` statement is issued.
+The latest schema will be retrieved from the specified Schema Registry using the `TopicNameStrategy` strategy when the `CREATE SOURCE` statement is issued.
 Then the schema parser in RisingWave will automatically determine the columns and data types to use in the source.

 ### Schema evolution

 Based on the compatibility type that is configured for the schema registry, some changes are allowed without changing the schema to a different version.
 In this case, RisingWave will continue using the original schema definition.
 To use a newer version of the writer schema in RisingWave, you need to drop and recreate the source.

-To learn about compatibility types for schema registry and the changes allowed, see [Compatibility Types](https://docs.confluent.io/platform/current/schema-registry/avro.html#compatibility-types).
+To learn about compatibility types for Schema Registry and the changes allowed, see [Compatibility Types](https://docs.confluent.io/platform/current/schema-registry/avro.html#compatibility-types).

 To specify the Schema Registry, add this clause to a `CREATE SOURCE` statement.